← All posts

 Hype Machine has been running for 21 years, aggregating posts from around 800 music blogs and surfacing what's trending.
 It nearly shut down in 2017 when ad revenue dried up, then switched to listener funding.
 A few thousand supporters keep it alive.
 It's the closest thing left to the old music blog era: human curation at scale, no algorithm in sight.
 For indie, electronic, or anything between genres, it still finds things before anyone else.

-Then there's Bandcamp, which is the one platform where following a label actually works.
+Then there's Bandcamp, which I keep coming back to.
+It's the one platform where following a label actually works.
 Hit follow and new releases show up in your feed.
 Bandcamp Fridays, where the platform waives its revenue share eight times a year, reliably surface deep-catalog and small-press releases you'd never see on Spotify.
-Fans have paid artists over $1.6 billion through the platform.
+Fans have paid artists over $1.6 billion through the platform, most of it going to people who'd never last on a major distributor.
 The Songtradr acquisition and staff cuts hurt the editorial side, but Bandcamp Daily is still publishing and the marketplace is intact.
-For underground electronic, ambient, experimental, and independent hip-hop, nothing else comes close.
+For underground electronic, ambient, experimental, and independent hip-hop, nothing else is close.

 Every Noise at Once (RIP)

 Glenn McDonald built it while at Spotify, through The Echo Nest acquisition.
-An interactive map of over 6,000 music genres, each one clickable, each one sampled.
+An interactive map of over 6,000 music genres.
+Click any of them and it played a sample.
 You could spend hours bouncing between genres you'd never heard of, clicking a name like "deep deep house" or "Finnish tango" and hearing what it actually sounded like.

 Spotify laid off 1,500 people in December 2023.
 McDonald was one of them.
 He lost access to the internal data that powered the site.
 It still loads as a frozen snapshot, but it hasn't been updated since.
 The best music discovery tool anyone ever built, killed by a layoff spreadsheet.

-Its death is worth remembering: any discovery tool that depends entirely on one platform's internal data can disappear the moment that platform cuts costs.
+Any discovery tool that depends entirely on one platform's internal data can disappear the moment that platform decides to cut costs.
+Every Noise is the case study.

 Credits: the approach nobody else takes

 Every track on Spotify has credits: producers, songwriters, engineers, session musicians.
 Most discovery tools ignore them entirely.
-That's strange, because credits are the most reliable signal for finding music you'll actually care about.
+Which is odd, because credits catch the connections listening data never will.

 When the same producer keeps showing up on records across different genres, that's not a coincidence.
 It's a map.
 A.G.
 Cook executive-produced Charli XCX's Brat, with production credits on 13 of its 15 tracks, and founded PC Music, the label behind SOPHIE and a wave of deconstructed pop.
-Follow his credit trail and you're in a completely different part of the music landscape.
-Or take Four Tet: he arranged Madlib's Sound Ancestors, connecting UK electronic music to the LA beat scene in a way no similar-artist algorithm would ever surface.
-That kind of connection doesn't show up in listening data.
-It shows up in credits.
+Follow his credit trail and you end up in hyperpop and avant-club, scenes listening data wouldn't have pointed you toward.
+Or take Four Tet: he arranged Madlib's Sound Ancestors, connecting UK electronic to the LA beat scene in a way no similar-artist algorithm would ever surface.
+Listening data can't see that link.
+Credits can.

 Spotify seems to agree.
 In March 2026 they launched SongDNA, a Premium-only feature that maps connections between songs through shared producers, samples, and covers, powered by their WhoSampled acquisition.
 It's a step toward making credits browseable.
 But it's manual exploration - you tap around and see what's connected.
 It doesn't monitor anything, doesn't alert you to new releases, doesn't build a playlist.

 I built Tracknack to do that part.
 You tell it which artists and labels you want to follow.
-It keeps a Spotify playlist updated with their new releases and sends you email alerts.
+It keeps a playlist updated on Spotify or Apple Music with their new releases and sends you email alerts.
 Because it pulls credits from both Spotify and Discogs, it also catches releases where someone you're tracking shows up as a co-producer or engineer, not just under their main name.
 SongDNA lets you explore what already exists.
 Tracknack watches for what comes next.

 Most people pick one discovery method and stick with it until it stops working.
-The better move is running a few in parallel.
-RYM charts catch what the algorithms miss.
-Bandcamp catches what never hits streaming.
-Credits catch the connections between records that no one talks about.
-Each one fills a gap the others can't.
+A better move is running a few in parallel.
+RYM surfaces charts the algorithm won't build.
+Bandcamp holds music that never reaches streaming.
+And credits expose the wiring between records - producers, labels, collaborators - that shared-listening data can't see.
+None of these alone gets you everything.
+All three together get close.

 Sources and notes